 Some of the most-widely used proteolytic enzyme supplements include the following:

 Serratiopeptidase is a proteolytic enzyme that stimulates immunity, reduces edema, and fights inflammation.
-A study by Esch, Gerngross, and Fabian found that patients suffering from postoperative ankle joint swelling had a 50 percent reduction in swelling (by the third postoperative day)
+A study by Esch, Gerngross, and Fabian found that patients suffering from postoperative ankle joint swelling had a 50 percent reduction in swelling (by the third postoperative day)and corresponding pain reduction, when receiving enzyme supplements.2 Those not receiving serratiopeptidase had no reduction in swelling.
+Serratiopeptidase may also relieve the symptoms of carpal tunnel syndrome.3 This enzyme is derived from amicrobial fermentation.

 Other animal-source proteolytic enzymes include chymotrypsin and trypsin.